JulienBez/JulienBez.github.io/_pages/about.md

 Right now, I'm interested in the nature of the exchanges between computer science and language science.
 Like many people, I think that these two disciplines have a lot to contribute to each other.
 This is one of the lines of thought of my PhD : Can we imagine that by a virtuous circle phenomenon, automated processing can refine the linguistic description at the same time as it allows to adjust the computer tools ?

 My phd subject led me to study Multiword Expressions (MWEs) processing in NLP.
-I'm particularly invested into Unfrozen Multiword Expressions (UMWEs), which represent extreme cases of MWEs variations.
-Here are some notable UMWEs I came across :

-- Merci de laisser l’Etat dans les toilettes où vous l’avez trouvé (Please leave the state in the toilet where you found it)
-- Mangez 5 riches et légumes par jour (eat 5 richs and vegetables a day)
-- Conflit de connards (Asshole conflict)
-- Mieux vaut tarte que navet (Better pie than turnip)
+I'm particularly interested in Unfrozen Multiword Expressions (UMWEs), which can be described as extreme cases of MWEs variations.
+What's not to love about a process that can transform a famous recipe like *duck confit* into an *asshole conflict*, or a famous advertising slogans like *eat 5 fruits and vegetables a day* into *eat 5 richs and vegetables a day* ?

 What's new
 ======